Static Resources

 Local Clusters

-GM-Control provides a quick and easy utility to specify envoy clusters and load assignments for hosts running on the same host as control (i.e. running on localhost).
+GM-Control provides a quick and easy utility to specify envoy clustersarrow-up-right and load assignmentsarrow-up-right for hosts running on the same host as control (i.e. running on localhost).
 It This can be useful for testing locally when running everything in a development environment on the same machine.
 This should not be used for a production environment.

 Examples